Yuanzhe-Jia/Build-A-Neural-Network/README.md

 - What can neural networks be used for?

 These questions may have plagued those interested in neural networks.
 In this study, the author builds a neural network structure from scratch, and applies it to accomplish a multi-class classification task on a given dataset.
 The neural network modules achieved in the study include:
-1. multiple hidden layers
+1. Multiple Hidden Layers
-2. Kaiming initialization
+2. Kaiming Initialization
-3. weight decay
+3. Weight Decay
-4. batch normalization
+4. Batch Normalization
-5. dropout
+5. Dropout
-6. label smoothing
+6. Label Smoothing
-7. ReLU activation function
+7. ReLU Activation Function
-8. Tanh activation function
+8. Tanh Activation Function
-9. GELU activation function
+9. GELU Activation Function
-10. softmax and cross-entropy loss
+10. Softmax and Cross-entropy Loss
-11. momentum in SGD
+11. Momentum in SGD
-12. Adam optimizer
+12. Adam Optimizer
-13. mini-batch training
+13. Mini-batch Training

 Additionally, various experiments have been conducted based on the self-built neural network structure.
 The prediction loss, prediction accuracy and running time are adopted as the evaluation methods of the experimental models.
 Hyper-parameter tuning, comparative analysis and ablation studies are also included.